bmchristensen/dotfiles/README.md

 ### Bryce

+- [ ] Figure out what happened to the nerdfont fonts I like (MesloLGM)
-- [ ] add message about what I still need to do post update
+- [ ] Add message about what I still need to do post update
-- [ ] add colored messages
+- [ ] Add colored messages
-- [ ] move installs to different functions
+- [ ] Move installs to different functions
+- [ ] Install by list to clean up the install handling